ttrmoreira/ttrmoreira/README.md

-### Hi there my name is Thiago Moreira, I am a brazilian, father, practioner of bodybuilding and jiu-jitsu, a feroucious reader and a eternal developer. 👋
+### Hi, my name is Thiago Moreira, I am a brazilian living in Brazil, father, practioner of bodybuilding and jiu-jitsu, a feroucious reader and a eternal fullstack developer with +15 years experienced.
+Contact-me on <a haref="https://www.linkedin.com/in/ttrmoreira/">LinkedIn</a>. 👋

 <!--
 **ttrmoreira/ttrmoreira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.